Using core.async and Transducers to upload files from the browser to S3

 Using this

-Putting this into a library and opening it up for other people to
+Putting this into a library and opening it up for other people

-simple.
+very simple.
 Imagine an

 Om component